Skip to content

 Log on as a service

-Then click Add User or Group and add your user.
+Then select Add User or Group and add the required user.

 Open ADS ports